In this Article

 - Avoid foods that are too spicy.
 Too much spice can cause you to have heartburn, which in turn can hinder your sleep.

-- Since your baby is growing, your womb tends to press against the bladder.
-This will cause you to make a number of trips to the restroom.
+- Since your baby is growing, your womb tends to press against the bladder, and you will find yourself making a number of trips to the restroom.
 While it is important to hydrate yourself through the day, during the night, lower your water intake just a little bit.
 Also, empty your bladder before you go to sleep, so you will not have to wake up in the middle of the night to ease yourself.

 - A nice warm water bath can help you sleep better too.
 It helps calm the nerves and loosen any tight muscles.
 You’ll also feel cleaner and fresh.

 - No alcohol.
-Your drinking habit should go out of the window once you know you’re pregnant – the repercussions include your baby turning out to be an alcoholic.
+Your drinking habit should go out of the window once you know you’re pregnant – Drinking alcohol during pregnancy can cause miscarriage, stillbirth, and a range of lifelong physical, behavioural, and intellectual disabilities.
 A lot of people turn to alcohol for sleep, but this isn’t something that a pregnant woman should consider.
-It will only put you and your baby at risk.
+You could unconsciously sleep in positions that could affect your baby.

-- Make sure the environment around you is free from noise.
+- Make sure the environment around you calm and quiet.
 Too much noise can disturb you.
 The same goes for light as well.
 The room you sleep in must be well ventilated, free from excess noise and free from excess light.